 Third-degree (full thickness) burns:

-A third-degree burn damages affects the outer layer of skin (epidermis) and the inner layer of skin (dermis).
+A third-degree burn damages the outer layer of skin (epidermis) and the inner layer of skin (dermis).
 The burn site may appear white or charred, with watery fluid possibly leaking from the site.
-Blisters may form around the burn site, but not on it.
+Blisters may form around the burn site, but not directly on it.

 3. REMOVE CLOTHING AND JEWELLERY FROM THE AREA

 Quickly remove any clothing or jewellery near the burnt area of skin, as they can trap heat and restrict blood flow to the area if it starts to swell.
 However, do NOT try to remove anything that is stuck to the burnt skin as this could cause more damage.